-Monitoring and evaluation mechanisms will be pre-agreed by partners as appropriate, and these should always be proportionate to the level of the partnership and the risks or benefits involved.
+Monitoring and evaluation mechanisms will be pre-agreed by partners as appropriate in the Terms of Reference, and these should always be proportionate to the level of the partnership and the risks or benefits involved.

-Documented Terms of Reference for a partnership, key responsibilities, accountabilities and liabilities of each agency should be recorded and maintained.
+Documented Terms of Reference for a partnership, key responsibilities, accountabilities and liabilities of each agency should be recorded and maintained as part of the information on the partnership register.

-For Brentwood Borough partnerships, formal scrutiny will principally be undertaken through the work of the Audit, Scrutiny and Transformation Committee.
+For operational level partnerships, formal scrutiny will principally be undertaken through the work of the Audit, Scrutiny and Transformation Committee.
 For local level partnerships, scrutiny will be undertaken through the work of individual members, with activities recorded and documented on the Council's Partnership Register.

-The Council's Partnership, Leisure and Funding Manager will monitor all partnerships across the Council and report, where appropriate, in relation to compliance with policy.
+The Council's Partnership, Leisure and Funding Manager will maintain an overview of all partnerships across the Council and report, where appropriate, in relation to noncompliance with the partnership policy.
 This may necessitate some level of exception reporting where updates, monitoring or formal reviews have not been undertaken as required.

-Service Managers will maintain an overview of the partnerships that operate within their service areas of responsibility and provide support for their effective monitoring and improvement.
+Managers will maintain an overview of the partnerships that operate within their service areas of responsibility and provide support for their effective monitoring and evaluation.